diana-hep/gawk/README.md

-# gawk
+# rejig

-Embedded DSL in Python for expressing awkward-array transformations.
+Embedded DSL in Python for transforming awkward-arrays.